-- Use any generator retirement trajectory which is available in the most recent New South Wales Consumer Trustee report as a starting point for a generator retirement trajectory. - Apply those retirements in addition to the expected closure years to generators through the SSLT capacity outlook modelling to determine representative generation and transmission developments.
-The SSLT model is able to bring forward generator retirements with expected closure years beyond 2030 (any retirements are integerised as described in Section 2.4.6), but not before. - Apply the developments and retirements to time-sequential modelling until 2030, and when the following conditions are met, assume a station would bring forward its retirement, or at least mothball units: - A station is making a negative return which exceeds the cost of bringing forward retirement by a single year. - The station continues to be making a negative return over the period until 2030 or until its expected closure year/closure date. - Retirements may be staged over two years for four-unit stations.
-In closure year submissions and observed generator retirements, retirements of units at a station are typically within a short period of time, and rarely over more than two years. - Any further early retirements are then reapplied in the SSLT in the period up until 2030, and the process continues iteratively until no further retirements are identified in the time-sequential modelling. - A final simulation through the SSLT determines the generator retirement schedule until the end of the modelling horizon.
+- Use any generator retirement trajectory which is available in the most recent New South Wales Consumer Trustee reportUse expected closure years in AEMO's latest Generation Information page, and from jurisdictional policy objectives or implementation details, as a starting point for a generator retirement trajectory. - Apply those retirements in addition to the expected closure years to generators through the SSLT capacity outlook modelling to determine representative generation and transmission developments.
+The SSLT model is able to bring forward generator retirements with expected closure years beyond 2030a particular future year to be set based on relevant jurisdictional policies (any retirements are integerised as described in Section 2.4.6), but not before. - Apply the developments and retirements to time-sequential modelling until 2030the future year set based on relevant jurisdictional policies, and when the following conditions are met, assume a station would bring forward its retirement, or at least mothball units: - A station is making a negative return which exceeds the cost of bringing forward retirement by a single year. - The station continues to be making a negative return over the period until 2030the future year set based on relevant jurisdictional policies, or until its expected closure year/closure date. - Retirements may be staged over two years for four-unit stations.
+In closure year submissions and observed generator retirements, retirements of units at a station are typically within a short period of time, and rarely over more than two years. - Any further early retirements are then reapplied in the SSLT in the period up until 2030the future year set based on relevant jurisdictional policies, and the process continues iteratively until no further retirements are identified in the time-sequential modelling. - A final simulation through the SSLT determines the generator retirement schedule until the end of the modelling horizon...